Our photo of the day comes from Kananaskis, Canada.

 In the photo above, taken by photographer Tony LePrieur, we see the pika gathering plants – the mainstay of its diet.
 They subsist on a variety of flowers and greens, like grasses, sedges, thistles and fireweed.

 While they will eat some of their foraging on the spot, they also carry some away and store it in a pile for drying called a haystack.
 Amazingly, one haystack can have as much as a bushel of plant matter.
 And since a pika's work is never done, they will often move their haystacks to protect it from the rain.
-Once dry, all of it goes into storage deep in crevices between rocks to keep the supply safe through winter.
+Once dry, all of it goes into storage deep in crevices between rocks to keep the supply safe through lean times.

 Would you like to see your nature photo featured as the TreeHugger photo of the day?
 Join TreeHugger’s Reader Photo Pool on Flickr and add your pictures to the group.